gravitational/teleport-plugins/access/slack/README.md

 Run `make access-slack` from the repository root to build the slack plugin.
 Then you can find it in `./access/slack/build/teleport-slack`.

-Detailed install steps are provided within the [install instructions](INSTALL.md).
+Detailed install steps are provided in our [docs](https://goteleport.com/docs/enterprise/workflow/ssh-approval-slack/).

 ## Usage